Fractional CTO

 Zach Babb

-Book an Appointment →One sector is more gender-skewed than tech CEO.
+Only heavy machinery operation is more gender-skewed than tech CEO.

 This is not an implication that women can't do it alone.
 It is an acknowledgment that the entry cost to a market is structurally higher for people who were structurally denied the tools to meet it.
+The only equitable path is for entrenched participants to make market entrance easier.

 Pick your tier.